briebug/jest-schematic/README.md

 ### Test schematics against a local project

-- run `npm run build` to compile the schematic
+- run `npm run build` to compile the schematic in watch mode
-- in another shell, cd into the repo and run `npm link ../PATH_TO_THIS_PROJECT`
+- open another shell, cd into the local repo you want to run the schematic against, and run `npm link ../PATH_TO_THIS_PROJECT`
-  - this will link the projects so that the schematic command runs from you're local filesystem
+  - this will symlink the projects so that the Jest schematic command runs from you're local filesystem
-- in the repo you want to run the schematic against, run `ng g add-jest:add-jest`
+- in the local repo you want to run the schematic against, run `ng g add-jest:add-jest`

 ### Dev tips

-while developing, comment out the following line to avoid npm installing dependencies
+For faster developing, find and comment out the following line to avoid npm installing dependencies

 ```ts
 context.addTask(new NodePackageInstallTask());